G004S/phonebook-cli-csv/README.md

 ## 🚀 Features

-- Add new contacts with name, phone, email, and creation date
+- Add new contacts with name, phone, email, and creation date with email and phone number validation through regex
 - View all contacts
 - Remove existing contacts
 - Persistent CSV storage